 Preemptive Rights.
 English law generally provides shareholders with preemptive rights when new shares are issued for cash; however, it is possible for a company's articles of association, or shareholders in general meeting, to exclude preemptive rights.
 Such an exclusion of preemptive rights may be for a maximum period of up to five years from the date of adoption of the articles of association, if the exclusion is contained in the articles of association, or from the date of the shareholder resolution, if the exclusion is by shareholder resolution.
 In either case, this exclusion would need to be renewed by our shareholders upon its expiration (i.e., at least every five years).
-On June 27, 2019, at our 2019 AGM, our shareholders approved the exclusion of preemptive rights in connection with the allotment of shares with an aggregate nominal value of up to £640,000, for a period ending at the conclusion of our next annual general meeting.
+On June 25, 2020, at our 2020 AGM, our shareholders approved the exclusion of preemptive rights in connection with (i) the allotment of shares with an aggregate nominal value of up to £1,000,000, and (ii) the allotment of equity shares under or in connection with the 2016 Share Option Scheme, the NuCana 2020 Long-Term Incentive Plan, the NuCana 2020 Company Share Option Plan or any other joint share ownership plan agreement, with an aggregate nominal value of up to £160,000, for a period ending at the conclusion of our next annual general meeting.
 On September 14, 2017, our shareholders also approved the exclusion of preemptive rights for the allotment of ordinary shares in connection with our share schemes, up to an aggregate nominal value of £200,331 for a period of five years from the date of approval, which exclusion will need to be renewed upon expiration (i.e., at least every five years) to remain effective, but may be sought more frequently for additional five-year terms (or any shorter period).